MohamedIMAbdelal/BP-Using-IRIS-Dataset/README.md

    - Adjust `n_hidden`, `l_rate`, `n_epoch`, and `reg_lambda` to further optimize performance.
    - High regularization (`reg_lambda`) can prevent overfitting but may reduce performance if set too high.

----

-This structure covers the steps involved in implementing and optimizing the backpropagation algorithm for IRIS classification, with explanations of code functionality, parameters, and potential adjustments.